FALL IN LOVE

 How has the food scene changed in Acworth since you’ve been here?

 The dining scene in Acworth is awesome.
 It’s grown a lot in the last few years.
 We have such a diverse group of restaurants, too, from barbecue to Italian, Cajun to Mexican.
 It’s pretty amazing that our little town has burritos, jambalaya, brisket, and lasagna all within a stone’s throw of each other.
 We have a great group of casual, laid-back places when we just want to take our family for a relaxed meal.
 But we also have options for date night, too.
 We work so much that when we do get a rare chance for a nice dinner out, we want it to be special.
-A place like Henry’s, Gabriel’s at the Old Mill, or Fusco’s is perfect for that.
+A place like Henry’s, or Fusco’s is perfect for that.

 What’s your best insider tip for visiting Acworth?